Africa & Middle East

-Absa is one of Africa’s largest diversified financial services provider, has a presence in 12 countries across the continent as well as having an international presence in the United Kingdom.
+Absa is one of Africa’s largest diversified financial services providers.
+It has a presence in 12 countries across the continent as well as an international presence in the United Kingdom.
 Absa offers an integrated suite of products and services across retail, business, corporate, investment and wealth banking as well as investment management and insurance.
 Absa is inspired by the people it serves and determined to be a Group that is globally respected and that Africa can be proud of.
 Absa is committed to finding local solutions to uniquely local challenges and everything Absa does focuses on adding value.

-As a leading African financial institution, Absa is mindful that Absa plays an important role, both as financier and stakeholder, in enabling sustainable economic development for our clients, customers, societies and economies in which it operates.
+As a leading African financial institution, Absa is mindful that Absa plays an important role, both as a financier and stakeholder, in enabling sustainable economic development for its clients, customers, societies and economies in which it operates.
 Absa acknowledges the sustainability challenges inherent to the globe and Africa, such as social inequality, a growing population, increasing unemployment and pressure on natural resources including water.
 In addition to energy, poverty and infrastructure deficits, climate change is a significant threat to food production in particular and economic growth in general.

-Absa recognises that its approach to sustainability has to strike a fine balance between addressing the risks associated with climate change on the one hand; and economic growth and sustainable development on the other hand.
-It will also take into account the different policies and climate change commitments made by governments and international frameworks, in particular those pertaining to the financial sector.
+Absa recognises that its approach to sustainability has to strike a fine balance between addressing the risks associated with climate change on one hand; and economic growth and sustainable development on the other hand.
+It will also take into account the different policies and climate change commitments made by governments and international frameworks, in particular, those pertaining to the financial sector.